iKiGAiEngine/AiPM/PROJECT_ONBOARDING_SOP.md

 # Project Onboarding SOP: From Excel Award to Live System

 ## Overview
-This guide walks you through importing an awarded construction project from Excel into BuildProcure AI.
+This guide walks you through importing an awarded construction project from Excel into AiPM.
 Follow these steps in order for a smooth setup process.

 ## Prerequisites
 - Project awarded by GC team